SYJKim/Ethical-Risk-Pipeline/README.md

-# A Reproducible and Human-Validated Pipeline for LLM-Based Classification of Ethical Risk Discourse in Large-Scale Social Media Data
+# A Reproducible and Human-Validated Framework for LLM-Based Classification of Ethical Risk Discourse in Social Media Data

 ## Research Overview